nlpub/russe/downloads/index.md

 ## HJ: Human Judgements of Word Pairs

 HJ dataset contains human judgements on 398 word pairs that were translated to Russian from the widely used benchmarks for English: MC (Miller and Charles, 1991), RG (Rubenstein and Goodenough, 1965) and WordSim353 (Filkenstein et al., 2001).
 In order to collect human judgements, an in-house crowdsourcing system was used.
 Volunteers on Facebook and Twitter were invited to participate in the experiment.
 Each annotator has been provided with a random assignment consisting of 15 word pairs selected from the 398 preliminarily prepared pairs, and has been asked to assess the similarity of each pair.
 The possible options were “not similar at all”, “weak similarity”, “moderate similarity”, and “high similarity”.
 Ordinal Krippendorff’s alpha of 0.49 indicates a moderate agreement of annotators in this experiment.
 To evaluate a similarity measure using this dataset one should calculate Spearman’s rank correlation coefficient ρ between a vector of human judgments and the scores of a given system.

+Below you can download either the complete HJ dataset featuring 398 pairs (recommened for most of the caseses), or separate parts of the dataset, namely MC (65 pairs), RG (30 pairs) or WordSim353 (353 apirs).
+Note, that the WordSim353 is further sub-divided into similarity and relatedness datasets.

-* [Download HJ dataset](https://github.com/nlpub/russe-evaluation/blob/master/russe/evaluation/hj.csv) in the CSV format “word-i word-j similarity-ij”
+* [Download HJ dataset](https://github.com/nlpub/russe-evaluation/blob/master/russe/evaluation/hj.csv) in the CSV format “word-i word-j similarity-ij”.
+* [Download MC dataset](https://github.com/nlpub/russe-evaluation/blob/master/russe/evaluation/hj-mc.csv) in the CSV format “word-i word-j similarity-ij”
+* [Download RG dataset](https://github.com/nlpub/russe-evaluation/blob/master/russe/evaluation/hj-rg.csv) in the CSV format “word-i word-j similarity-ij”
+* [Download WordSim353 dataset (similarity)](https://github.com/nlpub/russe-evaluation/blob/master/russe/evaluation/hj-wordsim353-similarity.csv) in the CSV format “word-i word-j similarity-ij”
+* [Download WordSim353 dataset (relatedness)](https://github.com/nlpub/russe-evaluation/blob/master/russe/evaluation/hj-wordsim353-relatedness.csv) in the CSV format “word-i word-j similarity-ij”

 ## RT: Synonyms and Hypernyms from the Thesaurus RuThes